← Back to blog

 Example: real field change

-If a response changes from "plan": "starter" to "plan": "pro", that is a real data change.
-A structured JSON diff should report the changed path and the old and new values.
+If a response changes from "plan": "starter" to "plan": "pro" or "active": true to "active": false, those are real data changes.
+A structured JSON diff should report each changed path with the old and new values.
 That is much easier to review than searching through a large text diff.

 When to use JSON diff